Gravitational-Wave Signatures of Highly Eccentric Stellar-Mass Binary Black Holes in Galactic Nuclei: Binary Dynamics in Galactic Nuclei

 For the different polarisations and for a given propagation vector described by the angles $\theta,\phi$, the polarisations are generically described by

 where the coefficients $A^{kl}_{+,\times}(\theta,\phi)$ are given by Eq.
 3.72 in \cite{maggiore08}.
 For the second derivative of the mass quadrupole, we have from Eq. \ref{mab}:

-where the time-derivatives are the instantaneous velocities and accelerations from \texttt{TSUNAMI} \footnote{In principle, additional acceleration can rise from interactions with the gas in AGN discs \citep{samsing_nat, pAGN} or during inspiral in a stellar envelope \citep{ginat2020, trani22} where the torque prescription is fitted to detailed hydrodynamical simulations.}.
+where the time-derivatives are the instantaneous velocities and accelerations between particles as calculated as in \texttt{TSUNAMI} \footnote{In principle, this term may also include additional accelerations arising from interactions with gas, such as in AGN discs \citep{samsing_nat, pAGN} or during inspiral within a stellar envelope \citep{ginat2020, trani22}, where torque prescriptions are calibrated against hydrodynamical simulations.
+However, such effects are not relevant for the systems considered in this work.}.